polkadot-developers/substrate-docs/content/md/en/docs/tutorials/integrate-with-tools/integrate-a-light-client-node.md

 Connecting to a custom chain specification or a publicly-accessible parachain is similar to connecting to one of the well-known chains.
 The primary difference in the code is that you must explicitly identify the chain specification for Substrate Connect to use.

-To connect to Statemint parachain:
+To connect to Statemint:

 1. Download the custom chain specification file from the [cumulus repository](https://github.com/paritytech/cumulus/blob/master/parachains/chain-specs/statemint.json).

 2. Copy the downloaded chain specification to the `empty-webapp` directory you created in [Connect to a well-known chain](#connect-to-a-well-known-chain).

-3. Open the `index.ts` file in a text editor.
+3. Open the `index.ts` file in your code editor.

-4. Delete the current content.

-5. Copy and paste the following application code.
+4. Replace the contents with the following code.

    ```typescript
    import { ApiPromise } from "@polkadot/api"